OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 <a name="hard-references"></a>
 ## Hard References

+A hard reference happens when an asset depends upon another asset.
 Hard reference is the number one reason why casts can be expensive, but they are a one time cost.

-A hard reference happens when an asset depends upon another asset.
-For example, in the Game Mode class you have assigned your Character/PlayerController/PlayerState, those are all hard references to those classes and will get loaded when Game Mode is laoding.
+In the Game Mode class you have assigned your Character/PlayerController/PlayerState, those are all hard references to those classes and will get loaded when Game Mode is laoding.

 For example, when you start your game, the game mode will get loaded.
 It will also load the assigned Character/PlayerController/PlayerState and whatever hard references those classes have, then keep them loaded throughout the whole play session because the Game Mode is always active and holds a hard reference to those classes.